Yusuf-DataAnalyst/SQL-and-PowerBI-Data-Portfolio/README.md

 ## 🚀 Featured Projects

 ### 1️⃣ Video Game Sales Performance Dashboard (Tableau) 🎮
-* **Objective:** To uncover market trends and platform dominance in the global gaming industry using historical sales data.
-* **Process:** Performed data cleaning and normalization, followed by creating interactive visualizations to compare regional preferences (North America vs. Japan) and genre popularity.
+Video Game Sales Performance Dashboard (Tableau)
+​📌 Project Overview
+​This project features an interactive and dynamic data visualization dashboard built using Tableau to uncover historical market trends, consumer behavior, and platform dominance within the global gaming industry.
+By transforming raw historical sales data into actionable, high-level business insights, this dashboard provides a comprehensive look at how different gaming eras, genres, and regional preferences shape the global market.
+​🛠️ Data Pipeline & Methodology
+​To ensure data integrity and deliver a polished final presentation, the project followed a structured data analytics workflow:
+​Data Cleaning & Preprocessing: Handled missing values, removed duplicates, and standardized platform/genre naming conventions to ensure consistency across the dataset.
+​Data Normalization: Structured the dataset to enable fair, proportional comparisons across different historical eras and geographic territories.
+​Dashboard Architecture: Designed an intuitive, user-friendly Tableau interface equipped with dynamic filters, allowing stakeholders to easily segment data by platform, genre, or region.
+​🔍 Key Analytical Insights
+​Based on the visualizations developed in the dashboard (as shown in "20260614_191435.jpg"), several strategic insights were uncovered:
-* **Key Insights:** * Identified that Action and Sports genres command the highest market share.
+​Genre Market Share: Action and Sports genres distinctively command the highest global market share, establishing themselves as the safest and most lucrative genres historically.
-    * Visualized the lifecycle of console generations, highlighting the sustained market dominance of the PS2 and Xbox 360.
+​Console Lifecycles & Dominance: Visualized the rise and fall of various console generations, highlighting the legendary, sustained market dominance of platforms like the PS2 and Xbox 360.
+​Regional Consumer Divergence: Conducted a comparative analysis between North America (NA) and Japan (JP) sales trends.
+The data revealed sharp cultural differences in gaming preferences (e.g., Japan’s strong inclination toward specific genres/handhelds compared to North America's preference for home consoles and mainstream action titles).
+​📉 Dashboard Breakdown & Visual Components
+​The dashboard is meticulously organized into four key visual components that work cohesively:
+​Top Performing Platforms: A comprehensive bar chart ranking the highest-grossing gaming hardware of all time.
+​Top 10 Video Games Globally: A detailed breakdown of the individual gaming titles that achieved the highest global sales.
+​NA vs. JP Sales Trends: A dual-axis comparative visualization mapping out regional market preferences side-by-side.
+​Global Sales By Genre: A volume-based chart illustrating the total revenue distribution across different game categories.
 * **Project Preview:** ![Video Game Sales Preview](tableau_games.png)

 ---